ipld/specs/schema-layer/data-structures/amt.md

 ### `Get(index)`

-Lookup takes in an integer sectorID and returns a LeafNode value if this index is stored in the SectorSet.
+`Get` takes in an `UInt` and returns a `Value` value if this index is stored.
+Otherwise return and empty value(as appropriate for the implementation platform).

 Each node has a `height`, a node's child has a `height` one less than its own height and the first node has a `height` of the root node's max depth.
 Leaf nodes have a height of 1.

 At each node the next child is chosen by examining the index and determining which ordered subtree the index fits into.
-This can be calculated by taking the quotient `index / S^(h - 1)`.
-The index for the recursive search on the child node is set to the remainder `index % S^(h-1)`
+This can be calculated by taking the quotient `index / S`<sup>`(h - 1)`</sup>.
+The index for the recursive search on the child node is set to the remainder `index % S`<sup>`(h-1)`</sup>

 1. Return `RecursiveGet(index, currentHeight, rootNode)`